Zeljaa/Face-Detection-and-Recognition/README.md

 This is a folder that has stored

 ### Face Detection (folder: yoloface)
+### Face Detection (Folder: yoloface)
-Thr whole folder is downloaded repo from elyha7, whose weights I have been using for my project.
-Her repo you can find on this link https://github.com/elyha7/yoloface.
+This folder contains a downloaded repository from [elyha7](https://github.com/elyha7/yoloface), whose YOLO-based model and pre-trained weights have been utilized for face detection in this project.

 ### GUI